panios/suricata_parser/README.md

 ## Getting Started

 To begin, first clone this repository.
 After cloning, execute `parser.py` followed by `2csv.py` to initiate the data transformation process.
+Then unzip the Tpot_suricata_rules and run the merge_4_ML.py to get the final csv for your ML experiment.

 Happy Experimenting!